diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

 **4.** Following the Pod, a MySQL container is created.
 It is not binded to a routable network accessible from outside the Pod.
 Its credentials are set in the first variable set.

 **5.** Next, Zabbix component containers are created all binded to the `localhost` address of the Pod as a shared network name space.
-They are:
+Also, a a web driver container is created for Zabbix browser items.
+The containers are:

 - `Zabbix Server`
 - `Zabbix Web Frontend`